 The simulation setup includes air flow at room temperature, two heated electronic chips and a heat sink at an intermediate temperature.
 A laminar, steady-state simulation is carried out using CHT.
 This analysis type eliminates the need for the heat transfer coefficient.
 Check out the project on SimScale’s workbench for more detailed information.

 To learn more about automatic or hex-dominant parametric meshing, CHT for electronics cooling, and much more look no further!
-Here at SimScale, we have the largest collection of CFD, FEA, and thermal simulation projects publicly accessible to help you get started on your design today.
+Here at SimScale, we have the largest collection of CFD, FEA, and thermal simulation projects publicly accessible to help you get started on your electronics cooling design today.